-40 Refer to the Task 2.6: Truck Parking Inventory and Truck Restrictions memorandum for more details.
+39 Refer to the Task 2.6: Truck Parking Inventory and Truck Restrictions memorandum for more details.

-FIGURE 3.7 TRUCK PARKING FACILITIES AND ALTERNATIVE FUEL CORRIDORS

-Source: GDOT, Georgia Electric Vehicle Infrastructure Deployment Plan, August 2022; Cambridge Systematics, Inc. Aligning future investments in the region's truck parking capacity with emissions reductions initiatives, including zero emissions fuels, represents an opportunity for the CORE MPO region.
-For example, truck stop electrification is an emissions reduction strategy that uses external equipment to provide services to truck drivers, such as heating and cooling, which are otherwise powered by engine idling (see Figure 3.8).41 Regarding zero emissions fuels, because of the time required to charge a heavy truck in the most economic manner, it makes sense to collocate truck parking with electric truck charging.
-Alternative Fuel Corridors (AFC), shown in Figure 3.7 for the CORE MPO region, comprise a national network of plug-in EV charging and hydrogen, propane, and natural gas fueling infrastructure along national highway system corridors.42 Of the region's 1,163 truck parking spaces, 826 (about 71 percent) are within a half-mile radius of the AFC network.
+FIGURE 3.7 TRUCK PARKING FACILITIES AND ALTERNATIVE FUEL CORRIDORS drivers, such as heating and cooling, which are otherwise powered by engine idling (see Figure 3.8).40 Regarding zero emissions fuels, because of the time required to charge a heavy truck in the most economic manner, it makes sense to collocate truck parking with electric truck charging.
+AFCs, shown in Figure 3.7 for the CORE MPO region, comprise a national network of plug-in electric vehicle (EV) charging and hydrogen, propane, and natural gas fueling infrastructure along national highway system corridors.41 Of the region's 1,163 truck parking spaces, 826 (about 71 percent) are within a half-mile radius of the AFC network.